joshuasoave/7wonders/README.md

 6. Mongoose
 7. Method-override

+## Plans for the future
+Would like to implement a has voted property to the user so people can't vote more than once to make the voting process more fair.

+Would also like to add in better error messages for when the username or password is incorrect.

 ## Author
 Joshua Soave

+## Sources
+Wikipedia.com and Encyclopedia Britannica were great resources for compiling information about the world wonders.

 ## Acknowledgements
 Thank you Carey for submitting your cat Harold as a wonder.
 I hope he wins.